 Diagnostic tests have helped your heart doctor identify the location, type and extent of your coronary artery disease.
 The results of these tests, the structure of your heart, your age, the severity of your symptoms, the presence of other medical conditions, and your lifestyle will help your cardiologist, surgeon and you determine what type of treatment is best.

-After general anesthesia is administered, the surgeon removes the veins or prepares the arteries for grafting.
+After general anesthesia is administered, the surgeon prepares the arteries or removes the veins to use for bypass grafts.

 Grafts used for bypass

-- Internal mammary arteries [also called IMA grafts or internal thoracic arteries (ITA)] are the most common bypass grafts used, as they have shown the best long-term results.
-In most cases, these arteries can be kept intact at their origin because they have their own oxygen-rich blood supply, and then sewn to the coronary artery below the site of the blockage.
+Internal thoracic arteries [also called ITA grafts or internal mammary arteries (IMA)] are the most common bypass grafts used, as they have shown the best long-term results.
+There are two internal mammary arteries, and in most cases, these arteries can be kept intact at their origin because they have their own oxygen-rich blood supply, and then sewn to the coronary artery below the site of the blockage.
 If the surgeon removes the mammary artery from its origin, it is called a “free” mammary artery.
-Over the last decade, more than 90% of all patients received at least one internal artery graft.
+Use of the ITA graft is a standard of care for bypass grafting.
+It is factored into STS star-rating calculations for cardiac surgery programs.
+The goal is to use the ITA in all patients who are undergoing isolated coronary bypass surgery.

-- The radial (arm) artery is another common type of arterial graft.
+The radial (arm) artery is another common type of arterial graft.
 There are two arteries in the arm, the ulnar and radial arteries.
 Most people receive blood to their arm from the ulnar artery and will not have any side effects if the radial artery is used.
 Careful preoperative and intraoperative tests determine if the radial artery can be used.
 If the radial artery is used as the graft, the patient may be required to take a calcium channel blocker medication for several months after surgery.
 This medication helps keep the artery open.
 Some people report numbness in the wrist after surgery.
 However, long-term sensory loss or numbness is uncommon.
+While medium term results are good, long-term outcomes are not fully known.

-- Saphenous veins can be used as bypass grafts.
+Saphenous veins can be used as bypass grafts.
 Minimally invasive saphenous vein removal does not require a long incision.
 One to two incisions are made at the knee and a small incision is made at the groin.
 This results in less scarring and a faster recovery.
-Your surgeon will decide if this method cardiac bypass surgery is a good option for you.
+While progress has been made over the years to decrease the rate of vein graft failure, failure of vein grafts over the long term continues to be a problem.

 During surgery, the heart-lung bypass machine (called “on-pump” surgery) is used to take over for the heart and lungs, allowing the circulation of blood throughout the rest of the body.
 The heart’s beating is stopped so the surgeon can perform the bypass procedure on a “still” heart.